ONDC-Official/developer-docs/utilities/logistics-b2b/log-verification-utility/README.md

-# ONDC-LOG-VALIDATION
+# ONDC-LOG-VERIFICATION-SERVER

-### APIs Log Validation tool for Pre-Prod participants
+### APIs Log Verification tool for Pre-Prod participants

-The tool is a NODE.js based utility to check the conformance and compliance of the API logs for [logistics v1.0](https://docs.google.com/document/d/10GpEuKZE2g96DFJT3HKq6wIEMhPC-kkMZhXNn2jHHXc/edit?pli=1) and [B2B v2.0.1](https://github.com/ONDC-Official/ONDC-RET-Specifications) based on the examples in the API Contract.
+The tool is a NODE.js based server to check the conformance and compliance of the API logs for [logistics](https://docs.google.com/document/d/10GpEuKZE2g96DFJT3HKq6wIEMhPC-kkMZhXNn2jHHXc/edit?pli=1) and [B2B](https://github.com/ONDC-Official/ONDC-RET-Specifications) based on the examples in the API Contract.

+The Log Verification Server is a tool designed to validate log files.
+It offers an endpoint `/validate/<domain name>` that allows users to send a directory path containing log files for verification.
+The directory can have single log file or all the log files for the complete flow.
+In case of single log files, if sent in sequence will validate the complete flow for same transaction id.
+The server responds with a log report, indicating any errors found in the log files.

 ### Tech